benc-uk/batcomputer/README.md

 Motivations for this project:
 - Understand the challenges in operationisation of ML models
 - Attempt to make a reality of “DevOps for AI”
-- Integration of "closed box” processes (Azure ML Service) with real DevOps approach
+- Integration of "closed box" processes (e.g. *Azure ML Services*) with real DevOps approach

 **💬 Why "Project Batcomputer"?**